SEXUAL MISCONDUCT POLICY

 The Crisis Management Team responds to crisis incidents reported to Public Safety, including incidents of Sexual Misconduct.
 Members of the team include the following or their designee and will be representative of both genders:

-- Director of Student Counseling Services or designee
+- Director of Student Counseling Services and/or his/her designee

 - University Relations representative, if necessary